decentraland/old-documentation/_posts/development-guide/2018-01-07-scene-blockchain-operations.md

   // create an instance of the web3 provider to interface with Metamask const provider = await getProvider()
-  // Create the object that will handle the sending and receiving of RPC messages const requestManager = new EthConnect.RequestManager(provider)
+  // Create the object that will handle the sending and receiving of RPC messages const requestManager = new RequestManager(provider)
-  // Create a factory object based on the abi const factory = new EthConnect.ContractFactory(requestManager, abi)
+  // Create a factory object based on the abi const factory = new ContractFactory(requestManager, abi)
   // Use the factory object to instance a `contract` object, referencing a specific contract const contract = (await factory.at(
     "0x2a8fd99c19271f4f04b1b7b9c4f7cf264b626edb"